Most interesting landmarks of Australia

 Australia covers the smallest continent of the world and islands around this continent.
 The enormous and diverse area of Australia contains countless amazing and unique monuments.
 Parts of the country have not been thoroughly investigated and sometimes there are reported new, surprising finds.

-Major part of Australian attractions are natural monuments but of world importance are also such archaeological monuments as Australian cliff paintings and some architecture monuments, e.g. Sydney Opera House.
+Major part of the landmarks of Australia are natural monuments but of world importance are also such archaeological monuments as Australian cliff paintings and some architecture monuments, e.g. Sydney Opera House.

 States and territories of Australia